 Gas fire pits also have their own pros and cons.
 Gas fire pits are safe and can be easier to start.
 Of course, the disadvantages include that usually, gas fire pits will be more expensive.
 Although sometimes, you can find affordable options.
 They also require a more extensive installation time.
 They require propane storage and refilling.
 They are super convenient and easy to start, and this can improve the user experience.

-We used Yardzen (for a second home project) to help with the beginning steps.
+We used Yardzen (to help us with curb appeal) and for this firepit project to help with the beginning steps.
 The renderings have helped to visualize and prep the whole project.
 They helped to assess our budget and establish the timeline to know exactly what to expect in the entire process.
 By submitting inspiration photos and images of our space, we were able to get renderings and plans to help us see the potential and what we need to do to make this space come to life.
 We have encountered some issues with the grade of our lawn, and we are currently working with masonry professionals to understand our options to create the look and feel of the renderings.

 I hope this helps you if you are considering or in the planning stages of an outdoor firepit area.
 Our next step is to select stone, so be on the lookout for additional information on this specific step!